MessagePack

 MessagePack is a computer data interchange format.
 It is a binary form for representing simple data structures like arrays and associative arrays.
 MessagePack aims to be as compact and simple as possible.
-The official implementation is available in a variety of languages, some official libraries and others community created, such as C, C++, C#, D, Erlang, Go, Haskell, Java, JavaScript (NodeJS), Lua, OCaml, Perl, PHP, Python, Ruby, Rust, Scala, Smalltalk, and Swift.
+The format specification defines encodings for integers, floating-point numbers, strings, binary data, arrays, maps, extension types and timestamp values.
+The official implementation is available in a variety of languages such as C, C++, C#, D, Erlang, Go, Haskell, Java, JavaScript (NodeJS), Lua, OCaml, Perl, PHP, Python, Ruby, Rust, Scala, Smalltalk, and Swift.

 Data types and syntax

 Data structures processed by MessagePack loosely correspond to those used in JSON format.
 They consist of the following element types: